rpav/cl-xcb-xlib/README.md

 Lisp-friendly.

-(Unfortunately, things which call into `libX11` can still result in fatal errors.
-Error handling is in place which prevents an immediate exit.
-This may result in an undefined `libX11` state, but will at least allow some analysis and cleanup before restarting Lisp.)
+(Unfortunately, things which call into `libX11` can still result in fatal errors, but error handling is in place to prevent an immediate exit.)

-## What?
+### What?

 CLX support is not 100%, but tries to be as close as possible.
 Work is still underway to complete the API, and it is getting very